ansible/ansible/docs/docsite/rst/intro_windows.rst

 Some modules can be utilised in playbooks that target windows by delegating to localhost, depending on what you are attempting to achieve.
-For example assemble can be used to create a file on your ansible controller that is then sent to your windows targets using win_copy.
+For example, assemble can be used to create a file on your ansible controller that is then sent to your windows targets using win_copy.

 In many cases, it may not be necessary to even write or use an Ansible module.